 - A. Objective.
 The purpose of the employee performance evaluation shall be primarily to inform employees of how well they are performing their work and how they can improve their work performance.
 Such performance evaluation may also be used in determining merit raises or bonuses, as a basis for training, promotion, demotion, transfer or dismissal, and for such other purposes as set forth in these policies. - B. Period of Evaluation.
 All employees except temporary workers shall be evaluated at least annually.
 An employee shall not be eligible for a merit pay raise until the performance evaluation form has been completely processed.
 Employees shall also be evaluated at the time of separation. - C. Evaluations.
-Evaluations shall be prepared by the immediate supervisor of each employee and reviewed by the Board of Commissioners or department head.
-An employee in a supervisory position who is leaving the position shall be required to submit performance evaluation forms on all the employees under his or her supervision who have not been evaluated within the previous six-month period.
+Evaluations shall be prepared by the immediate supervisor of each employee and reviewed by the department head.
+An employee in a supervisory position who is leaving the position shall be required to submit performance evaluation forms on all the employees under his or her supervision who have not been evaluated within the previous six-month period. - D. Review with Employees.
+The evaluator shall discuss each performance evaluation with the employee being evaluated.
+If an employee disagrees with statement(s) in an evaluation, such employee may submit, within ten days following the conference with his or her supervisor, a written statement, which shall be attached to the evaluation form and forwarded to the department head.
+In the event that the department head is the evaluating supervisor, the written statement shall be forwarded to the County Administrator.
+If the department head or the County Administrator (when the department head is the evaluating supervisor) determines that an amendment to